How To Make Valentine’s Day Memorable

 As partners, you must have visited some places together but still aspire to visit some others.

-Just pick one of those places you both have been wanting to visit, then make it an adventure and when you hear of that place, it serves as a reminder that you once visited it on Valentine’s day.
+Just pick one of those places you both have been wanting to visit, then make it an adventure and when you hear of that place, it serves as a reminder that you once visited there on Valentine’s Day.

-This really doesn’t require spending cash unless you’re employing the service of someone to assist in writing and if this is something you have never tried out for your partner in your relationship, then giving it a trial wouldn’t hurt.
+This really doesn’t require spending cash unless you’re employing the service of someone to assist in writing and if this is something you have never tried out for your partner in your relationship, then try it.

 Prior to that special day, take out time to draft your letter, poem or song, telling him/her how much they mean to you and don’t forget that penning this in your own handwriting will be more romantic and cherished than any other means.

-Starting the letter with memories of how you met and how far you have gone with your partner ain’t a bad idea.
+You may start the letter with memories of how you met and how far you have gone with your partner.

 7. Try Something New and Exciting

 Trying something new every now and then is one of the keys that keep a relationship alive.
-Have you been thing of that with your partner but never had the chance?
-Valentine’s day would be a perfect time to do that.
+Have you and your partner been thinking about that but never had the chance?
+Valentine’s Day would be a perfect time to do that.

 8. Plan Date Night With Other Couples